emmagemal/Data_Science/manuscripts/README.md

-not sure what this is for yet
+just a practice for folder creation